515 BCE: The Second Temple was inaugurated in Jerusalem (As reported by Jona Lendering)

 1902: “Leo Fresh, the well-known auctioneer, called at the police barracks tonight and stated that a fine hen, which he had been fattening for the Jewish Passover, had been stolen by a woman who lives at 83 Jenkins Street.”

-1903: Birthdate of Chess Champion Salo (Salomon) Landau, the Galician native who will die in Auschwitz.
+1903: Birthdate of Chess Champion Salo (Salomon) Landau, the Galician native who died in Auschwitz.

 1903: Herzl meets McIlwraithe, the legal adviser of the Khedive.
 Herzl presents the Zionist proposal.
 McIlwraithe promises that the government will make a counter-proposal.